propellerlabsio/meteor-ui5-website/README.md

 #### Next up

-1. List binding to array properties of single documents.
+1. Filtering/sorting on list binding to array properties of single documents.

 #### v0.1